block-wallet/campaigns-service/README.md

 You can then test that the server is working issuing `curl localhost:8080/ready`.
 That must return `YES`.

+### Using docker

+You can use `docker-compose` to run the campaignsservice and the postgres database without any extra configuration.
+To do so, run:

+- `make dev/up` -> Run postgres database and service.
+Run `make dev/down` to stop it.
+- `make service/up` -> Run just the campaignsservice.
+Run `make service/down` to stop it.
+- `make db/up` -> Run just the postgres database.
+Run `make db/down` to stop it.

-Alternatively it is possible to generate a `Docker image` and run the service there by running this command:
+If you don't want to use `docker-compose` it is possible to generate a `Docker image` manually and run the service there by running this command:

 `docker build --pull --rm -f "Dockerfile" -t campaignsservice:latest "."`